dragonbytes02/scaff/README.md

- # pragmatic architectures
+# Pragmatic architectures

 Clean Architecture, DDD, Hexagonal Architecture, MVC, Modular, Onion...
 Enough already!

 Software architectures are fine, but often, for many projects, they become an exercise in excessive reengineering, where you'll waste a lot of time implementing code you don't need.
 These complex architectures are designed to support large development teams working simultaneously, which is why they are divided into layers and have so many formalities.

 When you assimilate the fundamental principles of all these architectures, you realize that applying them partially or adapting them is more than enough for many projects.

-# short:
+# Short:

 Applying Clean Architecture to a small REST API is a complete waste of time.
 However, not applying its principles to your long-term project (a startup, for example) becomes technical debt that, sooner or later, you will have to pay dearly for.